 The Americans with Disabilities Act (ADA) is a civil rights statute that prohibits discrimination against people with disabilities.
 The protection is similar to that given to women, minorities, and others through the Civil Rights Act of 1964.
 Protected are an estimated 43 million Americans with disabilities that substantially limit a major life activity such as working, walking, talking, seeing, hearing, or caring for oneself.
 People who have documentation of such an impairment, and those regarded as having an impairment, are also protected.
-This federal legislation prohibits excluding individuals from jobs, services, activities, or benefits based on their ability.
+This federal legislation prohibits excluding individuals from jobs, services, activities, or benefits based on their diagnosis or perception of disability and impairment.